Dhubri district: Flora and fauna

 On 14 July 1994, a virgin forest patch of Dhubri District of Assam was declared as a wildlife sanctuary by the gazette notification of the Assam government.
 This sanctuary has been named as "Chakrashila Wildlife Sanctuary".
 It is the youngest sanctuary of North East India having an area of 11,260.00 acres (45.5676 km^{2}).
 Chakrasila is unique because of the presence of golden langur (Presbytis geei) which is found nowhere else except along the Assam and Bhutan border.
 Besides, the virgin forest of Chakrasila Wildlife Sanctuary is endowed with rare specimens of trees, shrubs, medicinal plants, mammals, reptiles and birds and insects.

 Geographical location of the Chakrasila Wildlife Sanctuary is in the latitude 26° 15′ to 26° 26′ N and longitude 90° 15′ to 90° 20′ E. It is in the District of Dhubri, the westernmost region of Assam.
 It is 68 km from the district headquarters Dhubri and 219 km from the Borjhar Airport of Guwahati City.

 There are several small springs for quenching the thirst of the wild animals of this hilly forest.
 But the two major perennial springs in the sanctuary are howhowi Jhora and Bamuni Jhora, which flow over the rocks, sparkling and spattering throughout the year, adding to the scenery of the sanctuary.

 Climatic conditions of Chakrasila Wildlife Sanctuary is like that of temperate zone with dry winter and hot summer followed by heavy rains.
 Annual rainfall is 200 to 400 cm.
 Soil is azonal, forestlike and hilly. temperature throughout the year generally varies between 8 °C and 30 °C.

-The diverse eco-systems of Chakrasila present a model habitat diversity and support various mammalian species like tiger, leopard, golden langur, leopard cat, gaur, mongoose, porcupine, pangoline, flying squirrel, civet cat.
-Along with all these prolific gifts of the nature Chakrasila has a wide variety of avifauna.
+The diverse eco-systems of Chakrasila present a model habitat diversity.
+They support various mammalian species such as the tiger, leopard, golden langur and leopard cat.
+Other species such as the gaur, mongoose, porcupine, pangoline, flying squirrel and civet cat also are present.
+Chakrasila has a wide variety of avifauna.

 The two internationally recognised wetlands namely Dhir and Deeplai have not been yet taken inside the declared boundary of the sanctuary.
 But they are a part of the Chakrasila eco-system.
 It is expected that in due course they will be included within the sanctuary.